cs481-ekh/s22-powerhouse/docs/MINUTES.md

 # Minutes

+## 2/2/2022 10:45am - 11:45am
+### Week 4 Meeting
+#### Attendees: Taylor Brooks, Jost Leavell, & Dawson Biersdorff
+##### Notes
+- Worked on the Project Plan and divided the work for the week.
+- Discussed the build and test scripts for CI.
+-- Decided for now that linting in the build step and JS units tests in the test script.
+- Most likely will use Bootstrap CSS framework.
+- We have found many JS grahping libraries that will work great.
+-- We also found a nice physics if we end up having any animation.
+- Discussed UX design.
+-- Think having the graph at the top and center of the app will make it more appealing.
+Maybe have tabs on the left for other equations in the future.
+##### Questions for Dr Fologea
+- Does the graph still need the lines on the graph representing concentrations of each of the molecules?
+##### Action Items
+- Jost: Sections 1 and 2 done before due date.
+Setup github with yaml and CI.
+- Dawson: Sections 4 and 5 done before due date.
+Configure build script for CI.
+- Taylor: Section 3 done before due date.
+Configure test script for CI.

 ## 1/26/2022 10:30am - 11:15am
 ### First Proper Meeting
 #### Attendees: Taylor Brooks, Jost Leavell, & Dawson Biersdorff